MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/Accessibility.md

 As well as running automated tooling, we manually test our components as they are being developed.

 -	NVDA screenreader testing: Verifying tabbing, navigation, headings, error messages, and submission based on WCAG guidelines.
-- Screen magnifier testing: Verifying magnification at 6x and 8x, label proximity validation, and synchronisation of magnifier and screenreader feedback.
+- Screen magnifier testing: Using Windows Magnifier to verify magnification at 6x and 8x, label proximity validation, and synchronisation of magnifier and screenreader feedback.
+Tested on both desktop and mobile applications.

 ## Autocomplete